oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 The current experimental support for Istio has these limitations:

-* It is tested with Istio 1.2.2 only, however it is tested with both single and multicluster installations of Istio.
+* It is tested with Istio 1.2.2 and later (up to 1.5), however it is tested with both single and multicluster installations of Istio.
 * Support is provided only for domains that are stored in persistent volumes and created with the provided sample using the WLST option.